Esoteric Masons

 It's been happening for - literally - centuries.
 People create scams to separate the unsuspecting from their hard-earned money.
 One of the most pervasive scams over the past three hundred years involves Freemasonry.
 They sell 'degrees' to those who don't know any better or, perhaps, think they're getting into something really big!

 By accident, almost, we stumbled across the website for the "Ancient, Accepted & Esoteric Freemasons".
 It's probably unnecessary, based on the section in which this explanation occurs, to mention that they are, simply, none of the above!
 They're not ancient - by ANY stretch of the imagination, being an invention for the world wide web in December, 2003.
+(They have their website with a ©1956 which is truly, truly amazing since they would have been the web's first site beating the ACTUAL first site by 35 years!
+But the stupidity doesn't stop there.)
 They're not "Accepted" by ANYONE and should someone join this group thinking perhaps that they'd be able to visit real Masonic lodges, they'd be sadly disappointed.
 Their claim that "The Grand Lodge of Ancient, Accepted & Esoteric Freemasons (A:.
 A:. & E:.
 F:. ) is the Supreme Mother Lodge for all Esoteric Freemasons.
 It's descended from the original Grand Lodge of Masons established in England in 1717." is just SO laughable.
 Don't believe us?
 Contact the United Grand Lodge of England and ask them if this group stems from them.
 Oh, and if they laugh at you, don't feel badly.
 This stuff can sometimes be awfully comical to us Masons.
 Sadly, it's the public that gets caught and loses their money in the process.

 We won't comment on their "Esoteric" bent except to say that they've hidden the fact of their theft of material from various legitimate Masonic websites.

 And if all of this didn't give you a clue, then the fact that your check to become a member is to be made out to Universal Gnostic Church at a post office box in a mountain town in North Carolina might....
 Oh, and did we mention that while you're sending Betty Reeves (the name that used to be on a bunch of their websites but has since been removed since we created this page) your check, you might also want to pay for your membership in the so-called "Magickal Order of the Golden Dawn - where you can become an adept in a year or less" or maybe you want to be part of the "Modern Order of Essenes" or perhaps buy your license as a "Spiritual Health Coach".
 If that's not enough, you could simultaneously join the "Order of Mary" or the "Gnostic Yoga Fellowship", all from the same place.
-Pretty amazing, huh?
+Pretty great, huh?
+And when we checked back in December, 2008 we found that you can also get involved with Dragon Alchemy (whose Yahoo Discussion Group seems to have gone belly-up), the Alchemy Fellowship, The Octagon Society (where you can get a lifetime membership for only $80 which gives you.... who knows?) and the even more important Temple of Solomon, limited only to those who've achieved the rank of "8/8" in his Octagon Society.
+(We'd be willing to take a bet that to get to the 8/8 level costs a bunch more than that initial $80....)
+Surely there are - and will be - many more, the intent of which should be patently obvious.

-Simply: they are not, as you might already surmise, Freemasons.
+So, to summarize: they are not, as you might already surmise, real Freemasons.
 Period.
 Comically, we've even seen one of the 'disgruntled bloggers' quoting this group!
 Talk about credibility.

 November, 2007 update:

 Since we last wrote about this group, their website registration is hidden with - you can't make this stuff up, folks - "Secret Registration" using a Post Office box in Swannanoa, North Carolina.
 This also, curiously, is the very same address as the Biofeedback Association of North America and there are others as well.
 You can become part of the Alliance of Christian Healers (they ask that you don't call - and they don't provide a phone number because - as their website states - they're just so busy!).
 Don't overlook their reminder that "Licensed Spiritual Healers™ may use any tools provided by our Father in Heaven to help God-fearing people regain and improve their spiritual, mental, emotional, psychological and physical health. { Note: the trade name Licensed Spiritual Healer™ is jointly owned by the Spiritual Healer License Board and the Alliance of Christian Healers License Board.}".
-We're not quite sure in what country that Trademark is supposedly registered, however, but a search of the United States (since they're in North Carolina which when we last looked was part of the United States!)
-Patent and Trademark Office's Trademark Electronic Search System (TESS) comes up empty.
+We're not quite sure in what country that Trademark is supposedly registered but a search of the United States (which is where North Carolina was located when we last looked) Patent and Trademark Office's Trademark Electronic Search System (TESS) comes up empty.
 What were the odds of that, eh?

-And if you're going to read Tarot cards through their Tarot Institute (same address), you can - according to Mr. John Gilbert, Ph.D., D.D. (we'd love to see where THOSE credentials come from!) - protect yourself (maybe) by getting that {supposedly trademarked} spiritual healers license.
+And if you're going to read Tarot cards through their Tarot Institute (same address), you can - according to Mr. John Gilbert, Ph.D., D.D. protect yourself (maybe) by getting that {supposedly trademarked} spiritual healers license.
 Our suggestion: don't take legal advice from a Doctor of Philosophy with credentials from someplace unknown and who is the guiding hand behind all of this.
 Dr. Gilbert was - at one point - claiming to be a Mason in Michigan.
-When we checked with them, as you might have surmised - he was NOT a member there.
-In 2004, he was listed in self-accrediting group's directory for biofeedback practitioners as follows: "Dr. Gilbert is a Board Certified Diplomate in Neurotherapy and Peak Performance currently retired from clinical practice and doing peak performance research and consulting."
+When we checked with them, as you might have guessed by now - he was NOT a member.
+In 2004, he was listed in a self-accrediting group's directory for biofeedback practitioners as follows: "Dr. Gilbert is a Board Certified Diplomate in Neurotherapy and Peak Performance currently retired from clinical practice and doing peak performance research and consulting."
 Now needless to say, the 'Board Certification' came from the organization which he 'founded'.
 You can see more about him here but, strangely, no mention of where his Ph.D. came from.
 How curious.
 And in 2005 when we first put this page up, we received an e-mail from him as follows:

 "I believe you may be in error about the Ancient and Accepted Esoteric Freemasons.
 They do appear to have the proper lineage and they have been around at least since the early 1950's when I first came across them."

-So if Mr. Gilbert first came across them in the early 1950's, that would mean he's now somewhere in his 80's - or he came across them as an infant.
+So if Mr. Gilbert first came across them in the early 1950's, that would mean he's now almost 90 years old - or he came across them as an infant.
 Why don't these stories ever quite add up?
 Needless to say, requests for additional information were unanswered.
+And doesn't this refute their claim that they have a lineage back to 1717?
+Maybe they found the secret linkage while out hunting raccoons in the hills or something....
+(No disrespect meant to North Carolina where we lived for a couple of years and loved the Carolina Blue sky which must be seen to be appreciated!)

 You might want to take some courses from their Universal Seminary although at this writing, that web site is pretty screwed up.
 Hard to keep your juggling straight sometimes.
 Yes, they're at PO Box 103, Swannanoa, North Carolina as well.
 These folks must be one of GoDaddy's biggest customers they way they buy websites.
 And, of course, they wouldn't be paying for them every month if they weren't making enough money to cover their costs, would they?

 You might also want to join in with their REIKI LICENSE COMMISSION FOR REIKI MASTERS AND HEALERS.
-It would seem that there's a never-ending string of things you can spend your money on up there in the North Carolina hills, not the least of which is the Esoteric Freemasons!
+It would seem that there's a never-ending string of things you can spend your money on up there in the North Carolina hills.

 We've also heard from a non-Mason who contacted them about membership and who was told that "The Acacia Lodge of the A.A.E.F. is a cyber lodge and we have members all over the world.
 The study materials and initiatory rites are designed to be self directed and self performed."
 WOW!
 Pat yourself on the head, twirl around three times, howl at the moon, and call yourself a Freemason.
 Pretty darn impressive - but we'd LOVE to see you explaining that you're honestly and truly a Mason to the Tyler who guards the door of our (regular & recognized) Lodge.
 You'd find, we guarantee, the quickest route to the exit door you could ever imagine!
 What a shame that there are those who will gullibly send their money to people like this.

-Oh, and if you think that maybe we've gotten a couple of different groups mingled together, you should know that the Post Office Box mentioned above in Ridgecrest, North Carolina (Population not even listed on the state of North Carolina website it's so small!) is less than a 6.5 mile/10.5 kilometer drive from the one in Swannanoa (Population 4,132).
-Those reading from Los Angeles or London will assume that to be a long drive.
-In rural North Carolina, Microsoft Streets & Trips shows it to be a journey of all of EIGHT MINUTES.
-How conveniently close....
+Oh, and if you think that maybe we've gotten a couple of different groups mingled together, you should know that the Post Office Box mentioned above in Ridgecrest, North Carolina (Population not even listed on the state of North Carolina website, it's so small!) is less than a 6.5 mile/10.5 kilometer drive from the one in Swannanoa (Population 4,132).
+Those reading this page from Los Angeles or London may assume that to be a long drive but remember, this is rural North Carolina.
+Microsoft Streets & Trips (2007) shows it to be a journey of EIGHT MINUTES, probably much faster if you take the Interstate highway.

 We could just go on and on with this stuff but it is SO typical of those who are involved with "Fake Masonry".
 Their web of deceit is seemingly limitless and is presented in a way to ensnare you before you discover the facts.
 Don't be misled!